Controlling These Neurons With Light Let Scientists Reduce or Increase Anxiety in Mice

 They found that suppressing the anxiety neuron pathway made animals more comfortable spending time in environments that usually frighten them, while stimulating the same neural connections made mice behave with anxiety even in safely enclosed spaces.

-“This is exciting because it represents a direct, rapid pathway in the brain that lets animals respond to anxiety-provoking places without needing to go through the higher-order brain regions,” said Mazen Kheirbek, PhD, an assistant professor of psychiatry and member of the Weill Institute for Neurosciences at UCSF, whose lab conducted the study in collaboration with neuroscientist René Hen, PhD, of Columbia University Medical Center.
+“This is exciting because it represents a direct, rapid pathway in the brain that lets animals respond to anxiety-provoking places without needing to go through the higher-order brain regions,” said Mazen Kheirbek, PhD, an assistant professor of psychiatry and member of the UCSF Weill Institute for Neurosciences, whose lab conducted the study in collaboration with neuroscientist René Hen, PhD, of Columbia University Medical Center.

 The researchers say that this new discovery of hard-wired anxiety circuits that don’t depend on learning or higher brain functions could help researchers hoping to understand anxiety disorders in humans, and potentially lead to new targeted therapies in the future.